 Kevin was careful to thoroughly explain each exercise and the specific target area.
 He is very thorough and professional!

 Are you suffering from pain or a chronic condition that is affecting your quality of life?
-Fill out the form to request a FREE evaluation and begin your road to recovery today!
+Fill out the form to request an appointment and begin your road to recovery today!

 Back pain and sciatica differ but are often confused with each other.
 Back is specific to the upper, middle or lower back.
 Sciatica is a more diffuse, radiating pain down the buttock, thigh, and even leg.
 It is also possible to have radiculopathy, which is a radiating numbness, tingling, burning, or sharp pain to a specific part of the leg.
 This is often associated with a herniated disc, or entrapment of the nerve of that area, as it exits the spine.